 In a student-centered classroom, the instructor should not be speaking all of the time.
-However, when you are speaking, students are counting on you to provide clarity by highlighting key ideas, elaborate on difficult concepts, and provide clear instructions for in-class activities.
+However, when you are speaking, students count on you to: provide clarity by highlighting key ideas; elaborate on difficult concepts; and provide clear instructions for in-class activities.
 These messages should be backed up by appropriate visual aids that reinforce what you are talking about: board work, slides, and/or handouts.

 In-class communication can be thought of as consisting of verbal, vocal, and visual channels.

 The verbal channel relates to word choice: the same content or point can be delivered in different ways using different words.
 Those differences in delivery affect how students comprehend and engage with the material.

 The verbal channel can clarify and reinforce course content by:

 - Verbally outlining your presentation.
 Verbal indicators can signal transitions between ideas, helping students make connections to their prior knowledge and experiences, follow along, and organize their notes.

 The verbal channel can also be used to send growth messages and create an inclusive classroom.
 For example, the way you respond to students’ questions and incorrect answers can be an opportunity to create a warm classroom climate but are often not something we consider rehearsing.

 - Try to call on them by name.
 This will help to create a sense of belonging.